 Sulfur, though not usually included on nutrition labels or thought of as an essential nutrient, is the fourth most abundant mineral in the body and is vital to many of its processes.
 Having enough sulfur in your body keeps your hair and skin soft and smooth.
 Eggs, cruciferous vegetables such as broccoli and cabbage, and radishes are healthy sources of sulfur.

-Zinc is another mineral that will make you glow.
+Zinc is another mineral that will make you you more beautiful and attractive.
 Get your zinc from seeds such as pumpkin, poppy, or sunflower seeds, spirulina, or mussels.

-Our good pal Kris Carr recommends going makeup-less one day a week.
-This will give your pores a chance to breathe.
+Going makeup-less one day a week will give your pores a chance to breathe.

 If going without makeup doesn’t sound fun to you, make sure you use mineral makeup so your skin doesn't absorb toxic chemicals.